 MINISTRIES AT DUNDAS CENTRE:

-Church School: Sunday School for children ages 3-12 years meets during the worship service.
-Supervised nursery care can be provided during the worship service upon request.
+Church School: Sunday School for children ages 4-12 years meets during the worship service.
+Supervised nursery care (NB-3) can be provided during the worship service upon request.
 Contact the Sunday School Coordinator at 519-453-5432.

-Senior Choir: An adult ensemble choir of 12 members under the leadership of Mr. Norman D. Abbott provides a ministry of diverse sacred music at regular Sunday Worship and special services such as Good Friday and Christmas Sunday.
+Senior Choir: An adult ensemble choir of 8 to 12 members under the leadership of Mr. Norman D. Abbott provides a ministry of diverse sacred music at regular Sunday Worship and special services such as Good Friday and Christmas Sunday.
 The choir also collaborates with choirs of other churches in the area in presenting musical events.
 Regular rehearsals are on Thursdays from 7:30 until 9:30 pm.

 Unified Board: Church activities are managed through the regular meetings of six committees of the Unified Board: Spirituality (includes Christian Growth & Development as well as Membership & Visitation), Stewardship, Property, Ministry & Personnel, Trustees, and Outreach & Social Justice).
 There are several subcommittees, such as Rental and Accessibility.
 Ad hoc committees are formed as required.
 The Board meets on the second Saturday of February, April, June, September, October, November and December at 10:15 am; the committees meet at 9 am or at their convenience.
 The Executive of the Board (Chairs of Committees) meets as needed at the call of the Chair.

 Scholarships: With the financial assistance of generous benefactors the congregation of Dundas Centre and its community can access educational opportunities in music through the Dundas St. Centre Choral Scholarship (proceeds of the Lottie Brown Choral Fund and the Alan and Jean Coote Choral Fund are administered by the London Community Foundation) See description below under 'Choir and Choral Scholarships').

 Sunday Breakfasts: Guest speakers address a wide range of topics following church breakfasts.

 Church Library: The Taylor Library is open Sundays with a wide variety of religious books, magazines, audio-cassette and videotapes for children and adults.